 The eagle spreads its wings: the youth is ready to leave the nest.

 This four-week program is for youth who are likely to develop bad consumption habits to deal with obstacles.
-The youth will learn how to manage an accumulation of stress and their emotions.
-They will develop tools to face challenges such as divorce, peer pressure, intimidation and sickness.
+The client will learn how to manage an accumulation of stress and his/her emotions.
+He/she will develop tools to face challenges such as divorce, peer pressure, intimidation and sickness.

 Cultural and spiritual programs